sam210723/wavebin/README.md

 ### Clipping
-The clipping option converts analog waveforms to digital waveforms in a similar way to Schmitt triggers.
+The clipping option converts analog waveforms to digital waveforms in a similar way to a Schmitt trigger.

 The [filtering](#filtering) and clipping options can be used simultaneously.
 Clipping is always applied after filtering.